-Note 1: The upper byte of the program counter is not directly accessible.
-PCLATH is a holding register for the PC<12:8> whose contents are transferred to the upper byte of the program counter.

-- 2: Bits PSPIE and PSPIF are reserved on PIC16F873/876 devices; always maintain these bits clear. - 3: These registers can be addressed from any bank. - 4: PORTD, PORTE, TRISD, and TRISE are not physically implemented on PIC16F873/876 devices; read as '0'. - 5: PIR2<6> and PIE2<6> are reserved on these devices; always maintain these bits clear.
+- Note 1: The upper byte of the program counter is not directly accessible.
+PCLATH is a holding register for the PC<12:8> whose contents are transferred to the upper byte of the program counter. - 2: Other (non power-up) resets include external reset through MCLR and Watchdog Timer Reset. - 3: Bits PSPIE and PSPIF are reserved on the 28-pin devices; always maintain these bits clear. - 4: These registers can be addressed from any bank. - 5: PORTD, PORTE, TRISD, and TRISE are not physically implemented on the 28-pin devices, read as '0'. - 6: PIR2<6> and PIE2<6> are reserved on these devices; always maintain these bits clear.